-Baxter’s family—who may or may not be related to this writer, as it’s a somewhat complicated Scots-Irish family tree—has long had West Virginia roots, but he was born in California during World War II, when his mother moved westward for work.
+Baxter’s family—who may or may not be distantly related to this writer (it’s a somewhat complicated Scots-Irish family tree)—has long had West Virginia roots, but he was born in California after World War II, when his mother had moved westward for work.
 He would return to West Virginia for a few years, but then headed back to the Golden State with her a few years later.
 He would periodically return to West Virginia for family reunions, but in 1999, when Orrick first began considering the possibility of moving some of its operations to a lower-cost center in order to take advantage of information age innovations, it was Baxter who noted Wheeling’s close proximity to Pittsburgh’s international airport as making it a desirable location for cost savings.

 At the time, Baxter was still preparing for his transition away from Orrick, where he would spend 23 years in firm leadership.
 He also had new opportunities outside of private practice that he wanted to pursue, such as working with data analytics-based legal services providers Intapp, LegalZoom, Lex Machina and Ravel Law, holding board or advisory roles with those companies and several law schools, as well as helping financial information giant Thomson Reuters Corp. start its Legal Executive Institute.